gargsaar/singlepage_website_ni/_posts/2019-01-17-how-to-stay-employable-in-the-age-of-automation.markdown

 I’m with those who believe that AI will replace humans, but I believe, the change will be for good.
 And my belief is for the reason that we, humans, are special.
 To tell u why - let me tell you a story.

 Yesterday, I met Ashish during an Uber ride.
 When I last knew Ashish, about 6 months back, he used to clean my cars.
 He was a young lad, who had come to Noida with his father for work.
-He belonged to a very primitive and backward tribe.
+He belonged to a very primitive and backward village in Bihar.
 He had never been to a school, never used a smartphone, and the only thing he knew to drive was a bullock-cart.
 Noida was a complete new world for him - the language was alien, people were different, culture was strange.

 It was a shock for me to see how Ashish has transformed himself, and that too in just 6 months.
 It's amazing how he has upgraded his skills and become an Uber driver as for him I am sure this wouldn't have been easy.
 According to him it was the only way he could have survied in the city.
 He is a true example of how people transform themselves for their betterment.